 - a.
 Housing Needs Assessment

 - b.
 Homeowner & renter assistance

 - c.
-Homelessness prevention programs
+Homelessness prevention

-- d.
-New housing development

 C. Housing Activities: Somerville is the kind of place where people want to live, raise a family and retire.
 Our city must continue to offer a range of housing options in terms of price, space, location and services.
 Our strategies must be driven by the best local data, and we will continue to leverage existing partnerships with state and federal agencies, as well as private and nonprofit entities to ensure that we meet our housing goals.